Mezozoysky/industry/README.md

 ### Way 1 (easiest)

-Just grab the `Factory.hpp` and `Industry.hpp` files from industry project and put into your project's sources.
+Just grab `Factory.hpp` and `Industry.hpp` files from industry project and put them into your project's sources.

 ### Way 2